-A big white bowl filled with healthy macaroni salad with two serving spoons on top, and fresh vegetables in the background.
+A big white bowl filled with macaroni salad with two serving spoons on top, and fresh vegetables in the background.

-Occasionally my family gets nostalgic for the comfort of a good old fashioned pasta salad, so I set out to create my own version using garden fresh veggies and a sprinkling of fresh herbs!
+Occasionally my family gets nostalgic for the comfort of a good old fashioned pasta, so I set out to create my own version using garden fresh veggies and a sprinkling of fresh herbs!
+A fresh twist on a classic, this nourishing macaroni salad with homemade Italian dressing is full of fresh summer veggies and tossed with a tangy, quick vinaigrette.

-Since you can make it ahead of time & store it in the fridge, this garden pasta salad is perfect for lunch, a light dinner, or as a healthy side dish to bring to a potluck or picnic.
+For the veggies I started with the classic chopped red onion and celery, and then added carrots, bell pepper, tomatoes, and a handful of fresh parsley.
+But it’s a super versatile and forgiving recipe that will work with lots of different produce, so you can use whatever you happen to have on hand.
+Since you can make it ahead of time & store it in the fridge, this garden pasta salad is perfect for lunch, a light dinner, or as a side dish to bring to a potluck or picnic.

 I wanted to avoid the bottled Italian dressing so instead whisked together a quick homemade version.
 You can, of course, use store bought for a quick recipe shortcut – but trust me, the dressing is so simple to make.
 It tastes like the bottled version, only much fresher!

+This pasta salad is super simple to make in one bowl with just a handful of ingredients.
+I love that it can be made ahead in batches and it’s one of those rare recipes that somehow tastes even better the next day, making it perfect for meal prep!
 The trick to less prep and less mess is to make the easy vinaigrette in the bowl before you add your other ingredients (it also ensures you don’t miss a single drop of all that flavorful Italian dressing).
+Once you whisk that dressing together, you just add in your cooked pasta & chopped veggies and you’re ready to go!

 Feel free to play around with the veggies and herbs in this salad, adding what you like and skipping what you don’t.
 For instance, if you’re not a fan of tomatoes (I know you’re out there!), just leave them out or substitute with something else (like roasted red peppers).